briankwong/Opendoor/README.rst

     ]

 Notice that ``listings_house`` is indexed on ``id``.
-So if you run ``python cvs2sqlite.py`` again, you will get errors like 'sqlite3.IntegrityError: UNIQUE constraint failed: listings_house.id'.
+So if you run ``python cvs2sqlite.py`` again, you will get errors like ``sqlite3.IntegrityError: UNIQUE constraint failed: listings_house.id``.

 Run Server
 ------------------------------------
+In command line, run:

 .. code-block:: bash
     python manage.py runserver